-Metastasized prostate cancer (which is more commonly referred to as metastatic prostate cancer or prostate cancer metastasis), means that the cancer has spread from its original site (the prostate gland) to the lymph nodes, other organs of the body, or the bones (such as the spine, pelvis, ribs or bones of the arms or thighs).
+Commonly referred to as metastatic prostate cancer or prostate cancer metastasis, it means that the cancer has spread from its original site (the prostate gland) to:

 Some use the term advanced metastatic prostate cancer, but generally the word “advanced” is used to describe locally advanced cancer, which is cancer that has grown through the outer rim of the prostate and into nearby tissue.

 Treatments for metastasized prostate cancer